DarkWake9/IceCube-Package/package/readme.md

 - Used numba.vectorize package to replace a for loop calling functions like `ns_sing_season`, `psr_wt_acc`.
 This reduce the computation time by a factor of 10.

-- Used multiprocessing to parallelize the computation.
-The multiprocessing package is used to run the code in parallel on multiple cores of the CPU.
+- Used numba.prange to parallelize the computation.
+The prange package is used to run the code in parallel on multiple cores of the CPU.
+(Previously used python.multiprocessing.
+But it consumes a lot of memory and removes the numba acceleration so multiprocessing parts are depercated)

 - Running the code normally requires ~ 2e12 calculations which take > 2 days of continuous computation.